yangacer/JSON-CC/README.md

 >cd YA-JSON;mkdir build;cd build;cmake ..;make install

-2. Read main.cpp to see how to use parser.
+2. Read main.cpp to see how to use parser and print parsed structures.

 3. Read util.\* to see how a visitor looked like.

 #Features

 ##1.
+A C++ JSON object

 A JSON object is modeled by std::map&lt;std::string, boost::variant&gt;.

     using namespace yangacer;
     json::object_t obj;